Hostile Takeovers - Module 3 of 5

 The “Poison Pill” Defense

 A popular defense to hostile takeovers is the use of poison pills that raise the costs of the acquisition.
-This is a pre-offer defense because, while the board may expect an unwanted offer to acquire the company, it can be enacted before there is an offer on the table.
-A poison pill is a shareholder rights provision that gives shareholders rights that would render the stock worthless or almost worthless if triggered.
-For example, the provision might allow shareholders to purchase unlimited additional shares in the company for $1 per share.
-If triggered, this would dilute the value of the shares dramatically.
+This can be used before or after the offer from the would-be acquirer.
+A poison pill is a shareholder rights provision that gives shareholders rights that would dilute the value of the acquirer's stock if triggered.
+For example, the provision might allow previous shareholders to purchase additional shares in the company for $1 per share.
+If triggered, this would dilute the value of the shares purchased by the acquirer dramatically.

-The board first issues the rights to current shareholders, excluding the new purchases of the hostile acquirer.
-Second, the board presets a target minimum of number of shares by the hostile acquirer that will trigger the poison pill.
+The board issues the rights to current shareholders, excluding the new purchases of the hostile acquirer.
+The Board also sets a target minimum of number of shares by the hostile acquirer that will trigger the poison pill.
 For example, it might provide that if any person reaches a 10% ownership in the target company, shareholders will be able to buy additional shares below market price.
-While the poison pill is extremely effective, it also shows weakness and fear on the part of the directors.
+While the poison pill is extremely effective, it may also show weakness and fear on the part of the directors.
 It also might annoy shareholders who may think the board is using underhanded tactics to prevent a merger that might be in the best interest of the shareholders.
 As a practical matter, a poison pill may be used as negotiating leverage.
 The board may agree to revoke the rights provision in exchange for more favorable terms in merger negotiations.

 Staggered Boards or Limits on Removal of Directors